 Famous people who gave their babies this name

 Benjamin is the number six most popular boys name in the US, according to 2018 Social Security Administration data.
-It has been the number six most popular boys name for three years in a row, after shooting up from position 10 in 2015.
-It has remained in the top 20 names since 2011.
+It has been consistently popular, remaining in the top 10 since 2015 and in or around the top 25 since 2000.

 However, it is the 37th most popular name on FamilyEducation.com.

 According to Google search data analysis, in the last five years Benjamin was at its peak popularity in October and November 2017.

 While the name Benjamin has been in use since biblical times, it is more popular than ever today, finally breaking into the top ten after widespread popularity for years and years.
 The name was used in the Old Testament for the youngest of the 12 sons, and is often used today with the phrase the “Benjamin of the family.”
 The name saw a rise in popularity thanks to the character Benjamin Braddock, played by Dustin Hoffman in The Graduate.